Puzzlepart/bestillingsportalen/Teams-templates.md

 2. Populate the team as you would like it - Channels, Apps, Tabs etc. (This is the content that will be cloned and set up as a new team).
 2. Copy the Group Id for the team.
 You can get the Group Id from the URL that is generated when you click 'Get link to team'.

-### Step 2: Add the template to the Provision Assist Teams Templates list
+### Step 2: Add the template to the Bestillingsportalen Teams Templates list

-1. Navigate to the SharePoint site backing Provision Assist.
+1. Navigate to the SharePoint site backing Bestillingsportalen.
 2. Open the 'Teams Templates' list.
 3. Create a new list item with the following values: